zgower/rcrd-app/README.md

 # rcrd-app
-Small bash script to automate the deletion of files from the downloads folder of configured workstations
+Small bash script to automate the deletion of files from the downloads folder of configured workstations.
+Workstations are by default considered MacOS, as that was a requirement for the project.
 ---
 - Project created to assist with a work project.
 - addss.sh and delss.sh are used to create workstations that rcrd.sh will use.